Easy Honey Sweetened Chocolate Peanut Butter Cups (Low Sugar)

 The steps to make these healthy peanut butter cups are pretty straightforward:

-- Make the peanut butter filling first, shape into balls, and then flatten a bit before refrigerating for a few hours to set.
+- Make the peanut butter filling, shape into balls, and then flatten a bit before refrigerating for a few hours to set.

-- After making the chocolate - or melting a good dark chocolate - add enough to cover the bottoms of small paper candy cups and refrigerate them for a few minutes (this is to make sure that the peanut butter filling doesn't sink to the bottom of the warm chocolate).
+- After making the chocolate or melting a good dark chocolate, add chocolate enough to cover the bottoms of small paper candy cups and refrigerate them for a few minutes (this is to make sure that the peanut butter filling doesn’t sink to the bottom of the warm chocolate).

 - Bring the cups out, add the filling and then spoon more chocolate on top before replacing in the fridge to harden completely.